lost-scripts/.github/DEVELOPMENT.md

 	ls  ../ls (push)
 	```

 * 1.2\.
-From the **root** of the new repo (otherwise suggested paths should be adjusted in consequence), update symlinks, add script's own files and, if apply, remove unnecesary stuff:
+From the **root** of the new repo (otherwise suggested paths should be adjusted in consequence), update symlinks, add script's own files and, if apply, remove unnecesary stuff it may not need:

 	Update symlinks by simply running the function `updateall ls_my_script` or manually (although Bash may require to run `export MSYS=winsymlinks:nativestrict` before) by: